iced-rs/rfcs/text/0007-widget-operations.md

 For reusability, widget operations should be decoupled from particular widget implementations.
 Furthermore, it is necessary for operations to work even when custom widgets are present in a `view`.

 Because of this, the `Operation` trait relies on a new set of generic traits meant to represent different kinds of widget state.
-For instance, instead of directly relying on `text_input::State`, the `Operation` trait takes an implementor of the `state::Focusable` trait:
+For instance, instead of directly relying on `text_input::State`, the `Operation` trait takes an implementor of the `operation::Focusable` trait:

 ```rust
 pub trait Focusable {